-- Taking the test online (only if you have not purchased the coursebook separately, you will need to provide credit card information at the time you submit your test online for scoring). - Writing your answers on the one-page answer sheet included with this book, then fax or mail them to: Access Continuing Education, Inc. (ACE) P.O.
-Box 14585 Albany, NY 12212 Phone: 518-209-9540 Fax: 518-514-1103
+- Return to our website (www.accesscontinuingeducation.com) to take the test online (only if you have not purchased the coursebook separately; you will need to provide credit card information at the time you submit your test online for scoring). - Write your answers on the one-page answer sheet included with this book, complete the credit card payment information and fax or mail the form to the address below.
+Or, you may send a check to the address below with your answer sheet.

+Access Continuing Education (ACE) P.O.
+Box 14585 Albany, NY 12212

+Fax: 518-514-1103